oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

                   skip_acl_apply: true
                   ... # some configuration of source

-- declare your own grid listener
+Declare your own grid listener:

   .. code-block:: yaml